zyrouge/beize/README.md

 But is it fast?
 The performance is reasonable for a mere scripting language.
 It can do `100000` iterations and function calls in less than 1.5 seconds.
 I would say, it's pretty freaking good.

+## Things to remember

+- Each expression must end with a semi-colon.
+Even functions are considers as expressions and must end with a semi-colon.
+- Trailing commas are allowed in function arguments, function calls, object, list and map declarations.
+- Comments are denoted by `#`.
+Any characters after `#` is ignored.
+- Never leave instances of `Future`s unawaited.
+Unawaited futures are ignored by the virtual machine.

 ## Variables and Data Types

 ```